Temi Popoola

-Early life and education
+Biography

-Popoola was born in 1980 in Nigeria and obtained a Bachelor of Science degree in Chemical Engineering from the University of Lagos in 2002.
-He earned a Master of Science degree from the Massachusetts Institute of Technology (MIT) in 2006, where he was twice awarded the MIT Rozeau Fellowship.
+Popoola was born in London and holds a Bachelor of Science degree in Chemical Engineering (First Class Honours) from the University of Lagos in 2002.
+He earned a Master of Science degree from the Massachusetts Institute of Technology in 2006, where he was twice awarded the MIT Rozeau Fellowship alumnus of Harvard Business School.
+He is a Chartered Financial Analyst (CFA) charter-holder, obtained FINRA's Series 7 and 63 licensures and a fellow of the Chartered Institute of Stockbrokers (CIS).